jonlpersson/ed-latimore/site/_posts/2020-03-14-5-simple-ways-to-start-a-conversation.md

 ![Making connections and conversation in Colombia](/assets/images/posts/ed-speaking-spanish.jpg "Making connections and conversation in Colombia")

-### Body Language Is The Secret Of Communication
+## Body language is the secret of communication

 > "The most important thing in communication is hearing what isn't said." - Peter F. Drucker

 If you can read body language, you have an incredible advantage in social situations.
 Whether it be talking to a group of people or having a deep one-on-one conversation, your communication will always excel. ***Why is this?***

-In 1971, Professor Albert Mehrabian published \*The Silent Message, \*a book that covers Mehrabian's research into communication.
+In 1971, Professor Albert Mehrabian published \*The Silent Message, \*a book covering Mehrabian's communication research.
 He discovered that body language carries approximately 55% of the information conveyed in communication.
 Tone of voice accounts for 38% and the words used are only responsible for 7%. ([Source](https://ubiquity.acm.org/article.cfm?id=2043156){: target="_blank"})

 This means that if you can't read body language, you're missing *at* *least* half of what a person says to you during a conversation.

-It should be no surprise then that when it comes to starting a conversation, your body language is very important.
+It should be no surprise then that your body language is very important when it comes to starting a conversation.
 You need to be able to both read body language and display body language that signals you are open to the possibility of small talk.

 Instead of keeping your head down and protected, you should have your shoulders back, your head held high, and a small smile on your face.
 Think of this as keeping your body in an "open" position.